 - what the product is

-- what it’s made of, if made or more than one material please explain the breakdown of the materials
+- what it’s made of - if made or more than one material you should explain the breakdown of the materials

 - what it’s used for